 Content and metrics for each part of the funnel

-A more concrete answer to the question, “What is a marketing funnel?” is to outline its components: When you plan your content calendar, you’ll need to map out content for different stages of the marketing sales funnel, in line with your digital marketing strategy.
+A more concrete answer to the question, “What is a marketing funnel?” is to outline its components: When you plan your content workflow, you’ll need to map out content for different stages of the marketing sales funnel, in line with your digital marketing strategy.
 Let’s go through the funnel step-by-step to understand the role each stage plays in a cohesive digital marketing strategy, and see what content types and metrics are relevant at each stage.

 At the awareness stage, you’re simply trying to get the word out about your brand.
 It’s not about the number of sales, but the number of people who actually know about you and your products or services.
 At this point of the marketing funnel, you’re not developing sales messages.
 The goal is to create content that matches what your potential customers search for online.
 Awareness-level content will help boost your organic search rankings by matching people’s search intent.
 It also creates a buzz around your brand.

 An idle browser on Instagram’s IGTV will come across different ‘channels’ featuring vertical videos.
 The video featured in the screenshots below quickly catches the eye with its neon colors.
 It shows a walk down a fun, quirky street.
 The video, though, wasn’t posted by the person featured – Haruka Kurebayashi – but by Instagram itself.
 It offers a glimpse of both what you can see and do on IGTV.